WATOLINK/mind-speech-interface-ssvep/README.md

 cd SSVEP-Data-Collection
 ```

-NOTE: SSVEP-Data-Collection/configs.py --> open this file in a text editor and ensure the NUM_STIMS value is set to your desired # of stimuli (4 or 6 or 8), then save and exit.
+NOTE: SSVEP-Data-Collection/configs.py --> This is set to 8 by default.
+Open this file in a text editor and ensure the NUM_STIMS value is set to your desired # of stimuli (4 or 6 or 8), then save and exit.

 Now you should be able to run the data collection tool!